 • Doesn't work in China

-NordVPN is based in Panama, which has no data retention laws and is outside the 5/9/14 Eyes Alliance.
+NordVPN is based in Panama, which has no data retention lawsand isn’t part of international intelligence-sharing agreements (the 5/9/14 Eyes Alliance).
+That’s a big win for privacy, since there’s no legal pressure to collect or share your data.
 Its privacy policy states that it doesn’t collect any personal information, like your IP address or traffic logs.
 And just like CyberGhost, it also regularly publishes transparency reports showing all legal requests it receives and how it handles them.

-Deloitte has undertaken 4 separate audits of NordVPN's privacy policy, with the most recent one in December 2023.
-Each audit confirmed the VPN doesn't store any data that could identify users.
-In 2018, a third-party data center was breached, though no user logs were found.
-This security incident led NordVPN to make significant changes.
+Its no-logs policy has been verified multiple times by two Big Four firms — PwC in 2018 and 2020, and Deloitte in 2022 and 2023.
+Each audit confirmed that the VPN doesn’t store any sensitive data.
+Around the time of the first audit, a third-party data center in Finland was breached.
+While no user logs were exposed, the incident prompted NordVPN to strengthen its infrastructure.
 In 2020, it started moving to colocated servers, and today it fully controls and manages its entire server network.

 Screenshot of NordVPN's statement about its attest auditThe audits show specifics, like which features or policies were examined